ROLE INITIATIVE - THE CASE STUDY

 The two largest core issues that were found with combat when interviewing and surveying participants were pacing and placer disengagement; however, these issues are tied together and are the result of multiple smaller issues that need to be addressed.
 These issues were identified, through qualitative interviews, as the following: poor communication of game mechanics and challenges within the management of combat results, and turn order.
 Fundamentally, players become disengaged when distracted or are left for extended periods of time with no options to act.
 These opportunities for distraction and disengagement are easily presented in combat due to poor pacing, which is caused by poor communication of available game mechanics and the challenges presented by handling combat results.
 These factors developed my final problem statement:

 “Players of 5th edition Dungeons & Dragons find combat to be slow, and lack understanding of the options available to them.
-In order to correct this issue, combat must be sped up without negatively impacting player immersion.”
+The solution should better communicate options in combat while also increasing the pace of gameplay without negatively impacting other aspects of play."

 Phase 3 - Ideate